Luoyang Christmas fire: Incident

 Though the smoke was starting to spread to below ground level 1 through the stairwell where the welding was taking place, the workers above ground were not yet aware of the danger, continuing to sort stock despite others attempting to put the fire out.
 Eventually, the deputy area manager of Dennis called for all workers to evacuate over the store's internal speaker system, leaving only the security staff to man the evacuation process of Dennis workers.
 Once the workers were evacuated to the plaza in front of the building, a roll call was attempted, but due to the chaos, it was not completed.

 The director of Dongdu, upon noticing the smoke coming out of the northeast stairwell, ordered the door closed and opened the southwest and southeast doors.
 He also ordered the power to the whole building to be switched off.
 As the staff and construction workers of Dennis and the management of Dongdu made an escape, the hundreds of people partying and the office workers on level four were forgotten about, with no-one to warn them or to unlock the locked gates or doors, trapping them in darkness and dense smoke.
-Alternatively, according to Henan investigators, the fire burnt out the insulators of wiring at 9:38pm, causing the blackout, though the people above the Dennis store levels were indeed forgotten.
+Alternatively, according to Henan investigators, the fire burnt out the insulators of wiring at 9:38 pm, causing the blackout, though the people above the Dennis store levels were indeed forgotten.

-The fire was extinguished by 12:45 a.m Tuesday.
+The fire was extinguished by 12:45 am Tuesday.
 Some 800 police officers and firefighters and 26 fire engines rushed to the scene after receiving the call.